n3rdbeere/c-lang/README.md

 # Purpose

-This repo holds all the stuff related to c-base, the language of a space station.
+This repo holds all the stuff related to c-lang, the language of a space station.

 # Content